aws-samples/serverless-patterns/stepfunctions-httpendpoint-sam/README.md

     ```
 5. During the prompts:
     * Enter a stack name
     * Enter `us-east-1` or any AWS Region where you have access.
+Please refer to the list of supported regions for `Invoke public HTTPS endpoints and test individual states` feature in [recent feature launches](https://docs.aws.amazon.com/step-functions/latest/dg/recent-launches.html)
     * Allow SAM CLI to create IAM roles with the required permissions.

     Once you have run `sam deploy --guided` mode once and saved arguments to a configuration file (samconfig.toml), you can use `sam deploy` in future to use these defaults.